rehierl/abstract-properties/16-x-tree-encodings/16-1-enc-parent-refs/1-0-an-overview.md

 ## overall remarks

-Note that each parent reference can be described as the instance of an abstract property that was used to **mark** (or color, highlight) all those nodes that belong to the same child order.
+Note that each parent reference can be described as the instance of an abstract property that was used to **mark** (or group, color, highlight) all those nodes that belong to the same child order.
 This is most visible in the sequence of parent references of the level-order tree traversal.

 Note that the default pre-order (PRE) trace is equal to reversed sequence of the reversed post-order (POSTR) trace.
 Similar to that, the default post order